 Features: Daiwa Zillion

 The features of a reel can tell you a lot about how you’ll feel when you hold it in your hands, cast it out, and present your lures.
-Let’s take a look at some of the main features that make this reel a little bit different from the competition.
+Let’s look at some of the main features that make this reel slightly different from the competition.

 Aluminum Body